Cissie Stewart: Early life

 Stewart was from Dundee, the daughter of footballer William Stewart.
 She was a member of the Dundee Belmont Swimming Club.

 Swimming career

 At the 1928 Summer Olympics in Amsterdam, Cissie Stewart won a silver medal in the Women's 4×100-metre freestyle relay event and was fourth in the Women's 400-metre freestyle event.
 Her Olympic teammates were Joyce Cooper, Ellen King, Jean McDowell, and Vera Tanner.

 Stewart placed second in the 1929 national 440-yard freestyle championship, at Bristol.
 She also competed for Scotland at the 1930 British Empire Games and the 1934 British Empire Games, and won a bronze medal in the 4×100-yard freestyle relay.

 Personal life

+At the time of the 1930 Games she was living at 57 Budhope Street in Dundee and was a shop assistant by profession.

 Stewart married a journalist, Bill Hunt, in Walkerville, Ontario in 1930; she smuggled her wedding dress into her luggage for the Commonwealth Games in nearby Hamilton, and the couple eloped immediately after the event.
 She moved to Glasgow as a newlywed.
 She died at a nursing home in Troon in 2008, aged 96 years.